How to Find Government Documents/Information

 Government publications (or documents) provide information on a wide variety of topics, e.g., business, agriculture and gardening, education, health and nutrition, languages and literature, history, geography and geology.
 Any controversial topic might be the subject of Congressional hearings, which frequently contain primary source material and expert opinions.
-Government publications come in a variety of formats, e.g., books, pamphlets, posters, periodicals, maps, microfiche, recipe cards, video cassettes, CD-ROM discs, microcomputer diskettes, and Internet files.
+Government publications come in a variety of formats, e.g., books, pamphlets, posters, periodicals, maps, microfiche, recipe cards, magnets, videocassettes, CD-ROM/DVD discs, and Internet files.

 UW-Whitewater's University Library is a selective depository for U.S. government publications.
-The library receives approximately 50% of all materials printed by the U.S. Government Printing Office.
-The Library also is a depository for documents from Wisconsin state government agencies, and has a very selective collection of international documents and foreign periodicals.
-In addition, the Library has access to all government information made freely available on the Internet (a growing body of materials).
+The library receives more than 45% of all materials distributed to federal depository libraries by the U.S. Government Printing Office.
+The Library also is a depository for documents from Wisconsin state government agencies, and has a very selective collection of international documents (which are either online or included in Library collections such as the 3rd-floor Main Collection).
+Andersen Library has access to all government information made freely available on the Internet.
+Many government agencies disseminate their information via their web sites and social media accounts (verify that a social media account is managed by a federal government agency at USA.gov).
+A Google search with site:.gov should limit results to government sites.

 Identifying Useful Documents

-The Library's Online Catalog can be used to identify most governments publications in the University Library (federal documents published since 1976, selected older federal documents, all Wisconsin documents, and all international and foreign materials).
+The Library's HALCat (Harold Andersen Libary) online catalog can be used to identify most governments publications in Andersen Library (federal documents published since 1976, selected older federal documents, all Wisconsin documents, and all international and foreign materials).
 It also provides links to many online government publications.

 The Library maintains a listing of especially useful Government Resources on the Internet.